kysonic/gulp-auto-transaltor/README.md

 ### Miscellaneous

 Currently we will use only Yandex Translate Api, because it is free.
 Maybe later i will add google api for wealthy guys.
 Okay!
-In this group we have next options:
+In this group we have following options:

 - yandexApiKey (no default) - key for yandex translate api.
 Get it [by link ](https://tech.yandex.com/keys/get/?service=trnsl)

 ###Languages

-Currently we are have a strong support for next languages:
+Currently we have a strong support for next languages:

 en - English, ru - Russian, es - Spanish, de - German, fr - French, it - Italian, pl - Polish.